Inventory Control with Modulated Demand and a Partially Observed Modulation Process: When AC holds

 \subsection{Main Result}

-We now present the main result of this section, which assumes throughout that \Cref{A1} holds.
-Proof of the following result is provided in the e-companion. \begin{proposition} Assume \Cref{A1} holds, $L(\bm{x},y)$ is piecewise linear in $y$ for all $\bm{x}\in X$, $s^*(\bm{x})$ is the smallest integer that minimizes $L(\bm{x},y)$ with respect to $y$, and that $f(y,d)$ is non-decreasing in $y$ for each $d$.
+We assume throughout this section that \acs{AC} holds.
+We now present the main result of this section.
+Proof of the following result is provided in the e-companion. \begin{proposition} Assume \acs{AC} holds, $L(\bm{x},y)$ is piecewise linear in $y$ for all $\bm{x}\in X$, $s^*(\bm{x})$ is the smallest integer that minimizes $L(\bm{x},y)$ with respect to $y$, and that $f(y,d)$ is non-decreasing in $y$ for each $d$.
 Then, $v_n(\bm{x},s) = v_n\big(\bm{x},\max\{s^*(\bm{x}),s\}\big)$ is non-decreasing and convex in $s$ for all $n$ and $\bm{x}$.
-Further, the myopic base stock policy that orders up to $\max\{s^*(\bm{x}),s\}$ is an optimal policy. \end{proposition} Thus, when \Cref{A1} is satisfied and recalling that $s^*(\bm{x})$ is determined using the inequalities presented in (\ref{newsv}), ordering up to $\max\{s, s^*(\bm{x})\}$ at every decision epoch is optimal for any finite horizon problem and the infinite horizon problem.
+Further, the myopic base stock policy that orders up to $\max\{s^*(\bm{x}),s\}$ is an optimal policy. \end{proposition} Thus, when \acs{AC} is satisfied and recalling that $s^*(\bm{x})$ is determined using the inequalities presented in (\ref{newsv}), ordering up to $\max\{s^*(\bm{x}), s\}$ at every decision epoch is optimal for any finite horizon problem and the infinite horizon problem.
 This result ensures significantly less computational effort for computing the optimal policy compared to the procedure proposed in \cite{bayraktar2010} for the special case where the modulation process is completely unobserved by the AOD process.